LukeShu/leaguer/docs/Sprint1.md

 # User Stories

+1) As an administrator, I would like to install and boot my own server.
-1) As a developer, I would like a demo/testing server, with a basic Rails setup.
+   - Alternately: As a developer, I would like a demo/testing server, with a basic Rails setup.
 2) As a host/player, I would like to register and have an account.
    - For this task, we will be creating the user registration and log in capabilities for Leaguer.